craigduncanlab/shelf/README.md

 ## Bookshelf view key commands:

+CMD-O: open a new bookshelf file (.md)

-CMD-I or SPACEBAR: Inspect a book's metadata
+CMD-I: Inspect a book's metadata

 CMD-S: Save bookshelf data (to current file).
 This saves book position on shelf.

 CMD-W: Clear the bookshelf.

+CMD-N: New book on bookshelf.

+DELETE: Delete currently selected book.

+SPACE: Open Book's HTML preview (and close it).

 # Book Inspector